Residential & Multifamily

 Throughout the centuries, humans have experimented with many different types of roofing materials, from sticks, mud, and sod to thatch, wood, and tiles.
 Almost any substance that is durable and can be made into a roof has been tried, all in the quest to find the best roofing material for your home.
-Brett Hayse Exterior Specialists is the best roofing contractor in Gainesville, specializing in residential roofing repair and multi-family roofing installation.
+Brett Hayse Exterior Specialists is the best roofing contractor in Atlanta Metro Areas, specializing in residential roofing repair and multi-family roofing installation.
 In this series, we’ll be investigating the metal roof.
 Contact us today for a free roofing estimate!

 HISTORY OF METAL ROOFING